 The construction of the Golden Gate Bridge presented numerous challenges due to the treacherous conditions of the Golden Gate Strait.
 Strong ocean currents, turbulent waters, and harsh winds posed significant obstacles.

 The builders had to devise innovative solutions to overcome these challenges.
-To work efficiently in the water, a movable platform called a catwalk was employed.
+A movable catwalk platform was employed to work efficiently in the water.
 This allowed workers to navigate the turbulent waters while constructing the bridge’s structure.

 A safety net was also implemented beneath the bridge to protect workers who fell during construction.
 This net saved the lives of 19 individuals and ensured their safety.